Bryce-MW/ByteFall/README.md

 This software is currently on version alpha 0.0.0 which means that I havent implemented it.
 Other alpha versions may have incompatibilities between even minor versions.
 Once I am reasonably satisfied with how everthing works, it will move onto the beta stage where significant testing is done.
 Then it will move on to the release stage where I will consider it good enough to be used in production and hopefully few breaking changes will happen after that.
 # Current issues / notes
 * It's hard to find out which block of a large file is wrong
-* File is not very futur-proof
+* File is not very future-proof
 * There are major issues if the original host disappears.
 * Mitigation of increase of connected components such that some nodes would not have a path to an update or full node?
 * Perhaps separate download peers from fountain file distribution peers?